 “That bill is coming,” Jones said, estimating the over-the-horizon rehabilitation, mental-health, and life-maintenance costs at $5 trillion.
 “This is a hole with no end to it.”

-This article appears in the March 21, 2012, edition of National Journal Daily.
+This article appears in the March 21, 2012 edition of NJ Daily.